-Professor Cary Cooper CBE is Professor of Organisational Psychology and Health and Pro Vice Chancellor at Lancaster University.
+Professor Cary Cooper CBE is 50th Anniversary Professor of Organisational Psychology and Health at Manchester Business School.
 He is recognised as a world-leading expert on stress and is the media's first choice for comment on workplace issues.

 Professor Cooper holds many distinctions, including: Fellow of the British Psychological Society, Fellow of the Royal Society of Arts, Fellow of The Royal Society of Medicine, Fellow of the Royal Society of Health, Fellow of the British Academy of Management, Honorary Fellow of the Royal College of Physicians, Honorary Member of the Psychosomatic Research Society, Fellow of The (American) Academy of Management and Academician to the Academy of Learned Societies for the Social Sciences.

 Cary is also the President of the British Association for Counselling and Psychotherapy, Editor-in-Chief of the Blackwell Encyclopedia of Management and author of over 300 scholarly articles in academic journals, author/editor of over 100 books and has been a contributor to many newspapers (Sunday Times, The Guardian, The Daily Telegraph, etc.) on topics of managerial and organisational behaviour.

 He has been invited to give major addresses in international conferences and universities (e.g., International Monetary Fund, Hong Kong Occupational Safety & Health Commission, Free University of Berlin, University of Bergen, University of Stockholm, University of Tilberg, University of Braga, University of Amsterdam, Queens University (Canada), University of Virginia, etc.), and to government and international bodies all over the world: Japan, Norway, Denmark, Germany, Finland, US, Ireland, Russia, Sweden, Portugal, Australia, Hong Kong, etc.